pubkey/rxdb/docs-src/capacitor-database.md

 [Capacitor](https://capacitorjs.com/) is an open source native JavaScript runtime to build Web based Native apps.
 You can use it to create cross-platform iOS, Android, and Progressive Web Apps with the web technologies JavaScript, HTML, and CSS.
 It is developed by the Ionic Team and provides a great alternative to create hybrid apps.
 Compared to [React Native](./react-native-database.md), Capacitor is more Web-Like because the JavaScript runtime supports most Web APIs like IndexedDB, fetch,  and so on.

-To read and write persistend data in Capacitor, there are multiple solutions which are shown in the following.
+To read and write persistent data in Capacitor, there are multiple solutions which are shown in the following.

 **NOTICE:** You are reading this inside of the [RxDB](https://rxdb.info/) documentation, so everything might be opinionated.